microsoft/api-guidelines/Guidelines.md

 Content-Type       | All responses                                 | The content type Content-Encoding   | All responses                                 | GZIP or DEFLATE, as appropriate Preference-Applied | When specified in request                     | Whether a preference indicated in the Prefer request header was applied
 ETag               | When the requested resource has an entity tag | The ETag response-header field provides the current value of the entity tag for the requested variant.
-Used with If-Match, If-None-Match and If-Range to implement optimistic concurrency control.
+Used with If-Match, If-None-Match, and If-Range to implement optimistic concurrency control.

 ### 7.7.
 Custom headers
 Custom headers MUST NOT be required for the basic operation of a given API.

 Some of the guidelines in this document prescribe the use of nonstandard HTTP headers.
-In addition, some services MAY need to add extra functionality, which is exposed via HTTP headers.
+Besides, some services MAY need to add extra functionality, which is exposed via HTTP headers.
-The following guidelines help maintain consistency across usage of custom headers.
+The following guidelines help maintain consistency across the usage of custom headers.

 Headers that are not standard HTTP headers MUST have one of two formats: